-- A consumer of an electric or electronic device is not apprised of the end of value chain of the product.
+- A consumer of an electric or electronic device is not apprised of the end of the value chain of the product.
 Often, information is not provided along with the product packing about the e-collection centre for the product sold.

 - The responsibility of the consumers is also not specified along with the product.

-- Technical and policy-level interventions, proper implementation, capacity building, and increasing the public awareness are the need of the hour.
+- Technical and policy-level interventions, proper implementation, capacity building, and increasing public awareness are the need of the hour.

 - They only can convert this challenge into an opportunity and set global credible standards concerning environmental and occupational health.

 Chapter 10: Development and Environment: Maintaining the Fine Balance